-About 70% of us ADHDers also experience emotional dysregulation, which means we struggle to manage our moods and feelings — and we may have outsized reactions to things.
+About 70% of ADHDers experience emotional dysregulation,1 which means we struggle to manage our moods and feelings — and we may have intense reactions to things.
 This can lead to people in our lives accusing us of being dramatic, sensitive, or too emotional.

 1. You dread checking your email.

-Do you avoid checking your email as long as possible?
+Do you avoid checking your email for as long as possible?
 Is it because you’re convinced there’s always bad news hiding in your inbox?
 Ugh, same.

-After I send emails that are job- or conflict-related, I avoid my inbox because I’m terrified the reply will be negative.
-Sometimes I’ll see that I have a response to an important email, but I’ll leave it unread for days (and spend those days obsessing about the horrible news that surely must be inside).
+Sometimes I’ll see a response notification for an important email, but I’ll leave it unread for the entire week (and spend that week obsessing and stressing over the horrible news that surely must be inside).

 Does that sound familiar?
 That’s often a sign of RSD!

-Criticism is a normal part of life, and when delivered constructively, can help us grow and improve as students, professionals, or just as plain ol' humans.
+Criticism is a normal part of life!
+And when it's delivered constructively, criticism can help us grow and improve as students, professionals, or just as plain ol' humans.

-If you have RSD, you may believe that’s true, but your brain doesn't always cooperate.
-If you're receiving any feedback with just a hint of negativity — even teeny-tiny, ever-so-kindly delivered criticism — throws you into a spiral of shame, despair, or anger, you’ve likely been experiencing RSD.
+If you have RSD, you might know - deep down - that’s true, but your brain doesn't always cooperate.
+If you're receiving any feedback with just a hint of negativity — even teeny-tiny, ever-so-kindly-delivered criticism — and you're immediately thrown into a spiral of shame, despair, or anger... you’ve likely been experiencing RSD.

 3. You avoid new opportunities.

-4. People say you “take things too personally.”
+4. People have said that you “take things too personally”.

-This is something that many of us with ADHD have been told.
-We appear emotionally reactive to others who, instead of getting curious about our experience, tend to dismiss us.
+This is something that many ADHDers have been told lots of times.
+We appear emotionally reactive to others who — instead of getting curious about our experience — tend to dismiss us.

-But then, in her early 30s, she learned about RSD, and realized this is simply the way her brain is wired, and she has since been able to forgive herself and work on letting things go.
+But then in her early 30s, she learned about RSD and realized this is simply the way her brain is wired.
+She has since been able to forgive herself and has started to work on letting things go.

 Oh, and her name is me.
 If you identify with my story, you, too, could have RSD.

-5. You’re convinced your partner is mad at you... all the time.
+5. You’re convinced your partner is mad at you.
+Like, all the time.

-When your partner goes from a cheerful mood at 7 p.m. to an irritable state at 8 p.m., how do you respond?
+When your partner goes from a cheerful mood at 7 p.m. to an irritable or quiet state at 8 p.m., how do you respond?

-If the bad moods of your loved ones make you obsessively worry over how it’s your fault, you likely have RSD.
+If the bad moods of your loved ones make you obsessively worry over whether or not it’s your fault, you likely have RSD.

 You know when you say something that you later regret?
 Maybe you got a fact wrong, accidentally insulted a friend, or told a lie you wish you could take back.

-Do you wince for a moment, then let it go and move on?
-Or do you play the memory over and over in your mind, ruminating over every painful detail, desperately wishing you could go back in time and stop yourself from ever saying or doing that embarrassing thing?
+Do you wince for a moment, and then let it go and move on?
+Or... do you play the memory over and over in your mind, ruminating over every painful detail, desperately wishing you could go back in time and stop yourself from ever saying or doing that embarrassing thing?

-Everyone says things they wish they hadn’t, even people without ADHD or RSD.
+Everyone at some point says things they wish they hadn’t — even people without ADHD or RSD.
 But if you obsess over your faux pas to the point where it causes anxiety or despair, that’s likely the RSD talking.

 7. You’ve been diagnosed with ADHD.

-But hey, guess what?
+But hey, guess what?!
 Now you have a name for it!
 To paraphrase various wise people throughout the ages,